Modern Slavery Agreement

 Ethical Sourcing Policy:

 Thomas Pink’s Ethical Sourcing Policy contains direct references to human trafficking and modern slavery.
-This states that employment should be freely chosen and that no forced, bonded or involuntary prison labour will not be tolerated.
+This states that employment should be freely chosen and that no forced, bonded or involuntary prison labour will be tolerated.
 Suppliers whom engage in or support slavery or human trafficking in any way will not be used.

 During 2016, Thomas Pink developed a Whistleblowing Policy which sets out to ensure that protections are in place for those who raise legitimate concerns over wrongdoing within its own operations.